nvh/NVHTarGzip/README.md

 [![Version](http://cocoapod-badges.herokuapp.com/v/NVHTarGzip/badge.png)](http://cocoadocs.org/docsets/NVHTarGzip)
 [![Platform](http://cocoapod-badges.herokuapp.com/p/NVHTarGzip/badge.png)](http://cocoadocs.org/docsets/NVHTarGzip)

-This is ObjC wrapper around tar and gzip that directly manipulates files and isn't implemented as a category on NSData like [GZIP](https://github.com/nicklockwood/GZIP) and [Godzippa](https://github.com/mattt/Godzippa), so the full file doesn't have to be loaded into memory.
+This is an *ObjC* library for *tarring*/*untarring* and *gzipping*/*ungzipping* that directly manipulates files.
+It isn't implemented as a category on `NSData` (unlike [GZIP](https://github.com/nicklockwood/GZIP) or [Godzippa](https://github.com/mattt/Godzippa)) so the full file doesn't have to be first loaded into memory.

-The tar implementation is based on [Light-Untar-for-iOS](https://github.com/mhausherr/Light-Untar-for-iOS), but is extended to include progress reporting through NSProgress
+The *tar* implementation is based on [Light-Untar-for-iOS](https://github.com/mhausherr/Light-Untar-for-iOS), but is extended to include progress reporting through `NSProgress`.

 ## Usage